akhilmet/akhil-personal-portfolio/README.md

 from mistral_common.protocol.instruct.request import ChatCompletionRequest

 def calculate_tokens_and_analyze(df):
-    """Calculate tokens and analyze distribution patterns"""
+    """Calculate tokens - output tokens ONLY for filtering, NOT for features"""

     features_df = df.copy()

     print("🛠️ Calculating tokens with Mistral tokenizer...")
-    print("🎯 Using ONLY Mistral tokenizer - NO fallbacks")
+    print("🚫 Output tokens will be used ONLY for dataset filtering, NOT as features")

     # Load Mistral tokenizer
     print("🔥 Loading Mistral tokenizer (v3)…")